-2. Alternatively, use the keyboard shortcut.
+2. Use the keyboard shortcut.
 If you’re using Windows press Ctrl plus apostrophe (Ctrl + ‘), on a Mac press Command plus apostrophe (Cmd + ‘).

-3. Alternatively, right click on one of the selected photos and choose Create Virtual Copy.
+3. Right-click on a selected photo and choose Create Virtual Copy.

-4. The fourth way is to go to Library > New Collection.
+4. Go to Library > New Collection.
 The Create Collection window opens.
 Under Options, tick the Include Selected Photos and Make New Virtual Copies boxes.
-Lightroom creates a new Collection (with the name you give it), and adds Virtual Copies of the selected images.
+Lightroom creates a new Collection (with the name you give it) and adds Virtual Copies of the selected images.

 Now you know how to create Virtual Copies, let’s look at some ways you can use them better in Lightroom.

 You can use Stacks to simplify the thumbnails displayed in Grid View.
-In this example I’m going to create two Stacks – one containing colour photos, and the other black and white.
+In this example, I’m going to create two Stacks – one containing color photos, and the other black and white.

 Lightroom places the photos into a Stack.
 The first photo in the selection is used as the cover image.
 The Stack icon is displayed in the top left corner of the thumbnail (marked below).
 The number inside tells you how many photos are in the Stack.